Leading by example: PMI’s Lithuania factory becomes the first to go carbon-neutral10 Oct 2019 · 4 mins to read

 “We are at the beginning of a journey,” Ruffieux says.
 “We are confident in our initiatives and the positive impact we can make on the environment.
 And we encourage others to help mitigate climate change.”

-Click here to know more about PMI's Carbon Neutrality Target for its factories across the world.
+You can learn more about PMI's Carbon Neutrality Target for its factories across the world in our press release.